widgetti/solara/solara/website/pages/docs/content/90-development/10-setup.md

     $ pip install ".[dev,documentation]"  # documentation is optional

-## Running Solara in dev mode
+## Running Solara server in auto restart mode

-By passing the `--dev` flag, solara enters "dev" mode, which makes it friendlier for development
+By passing the `--auto-restart/-a` flag, the solara server will automatically restart when the sourcecode of the solara server changes, which makes it friendlier for development

-    $ solara run myscript.py --dev
+    $ solara run myscript.py -a

 This will:

     * Automatically restart the server if any of the source code of solara changes (excluding solara.website)
-    * Load non-minified JS/CSS to make debugging easier)

 ## Contributing